 Of course, no one knows what the future holds.
 But if you’re healthy and don’t foresee any medical problems in the near future, choosing a high-deductible plan and saving money in an HSA might be a good option.
 If you’re considering changing health plans, you can look over your health spending for the previous year and calculate what similar costs would be under a different plan and decide if a high-deductible plan makes sense.

-There’s no minimum contribution or balance for an HSA, but there’s a maximum amount you can contribute per plan year.
+There’s no minimum contribution or balance for an HSA, but there’s a maximum contribution limit or amount you can contribute per plan year.
 For 2024, you can contribute up to $4,150 to an HSA as an individual or $8,300 as a family.
 If you invested the maximum amount over the course of your career and stayed healthy, you could have several hundred thousand dollars available tax-free for medical expenses when you retire.
 You can also withdraw this money after age 65 for other, non-medical reasons—in that case, you’ll pay taxes at your standard rate.

 What is a flexible spending account (FSA)?